-2.12 Table 1 overleaf considers the spatial vision, strategic objectives and core policies of the publication WCS and assesses whether each would have a discernible impact on a particular group within each of the different equality strands e.g. age, gender, disability etc.
+2.16 Table 1 overleaf considers the spatial vision, strategic objectives and core policies of the revised publication WCS specifically whether the proposed focused changes will have any discernible impact on a particular group within each of the different equality strands e.g. age, gender, disability etc.

-2.13 The assessment shows that none of the vision, objectives and core policies would have a negative impact on any particular group.
-For this reason it is considered that there is no need to undertake a full Stage 2 Impact Assessment.
+2.17 Importantly, the assessment shows that none of the focused changes made to the vision, objectives and core policies would have a negative impact.
+For this reason it is considered unnecessary to undertake a full Stage 2 Impact Assessment.

-Table 1Publication Waste Core Strategy - Consideration of Potential Equality Impact
+Table 1Revised Publication Waste Core Strategy (Incorporating Focused Changes) - Consideration of Potential Equality Impact